Oucheoma/To-do-list-app/README.md

 Click once to cancel a task
-Double click to cancel a task
+Double click to delete a task

 To deal with my JS file not working on GitHub pages, i created a folder JS under To do list folder.
 A edited the script tag link to include the new JS foldercreated.